rajatsharma01/CarND-Advanced-Lane-Lines/writeup.md

 ![Color and Gradient Threshold Output][ColorGradient]

+There is still too much of unwanted edges in the above output image.
+We can focus on region with lane lines only by masking off unwanted portion outside lane and between lane lines as well.
+We use similar masking method as provided in first Lane Finding project of Term1.
+Example output on above image:

+![Region Of Interest][RegionOfInterest]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `perspective_transform()`, which appears in cell 10 of [Jupyter Notebook][ProjectCode].
 The `perspective_transform()` function takes as inputs an image (`img`).
 I chose the hardcode the source and destination points in the following manner: